thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-orig.md

 ## Have A Vast Amount of Automated Tests

+--> comment from Seb Rose: How many is vast?
+If you have lots of tests, does that automatically mean you have the right tests?
+I would rephrase this.

 If we don't have an automated test suite, the only information we get from running the build is whether the code compiles and whether a binary artefact for deployment was created.
 We do not receive any feedback on whether a change